ssharm84/ASPNetCoreMicroservices/README.md

 1.Create a Github Repository.
 Include, GitIgnore,Readme.md & License
 2.In VS, clone the repository.
 3.Create a sub-folder as src
-4.Create a blank solution in src...aspnetcore-microservices
+4.Add a blank solution in src...aspnetcore-microservices
-5.Add a solution folder in the solution-services.Right click on services and add a new solution folder-Catalog 6.Right click on Catalog and add a new ASP.Net Core Web API project and name it as Catalog.API.
+5.Add a folder in the solution named as services.Right click on services and add a new solution folder-Catalog 6.Right click on Catalog and add a new ASP.Net Core Web API project and name it as Catalog.API.
 Make sure that it is created under Catalog folder.
 7.Right click on Catalog.API and select Properties->Debug and change the Profile from IIS Express to Catalog.API and Launch as Project.
 You will see App URL as http://localhost:5000
 8.Go to appsettings.json and you will see Catalog.API profile created.